 BY THE NUMBERS

 Learn more about Seton Hall University's College of Nursing during this in-depth video about the B.S.N. program.

 We see education as a dynamic process.
 Through innovative teaching strategies, our faculty offer an active learning environment.
 We focus on interprofessional education to prepare students for nursing practice.

 The curriculum is unique, blending learning in the classroom and the skills lab, as well as using high-technology simulation and patient-care experiences in clinical settings.
-The curriculum is built on a liberal arts education and includes professional preparation in nursing.
-Our nursing students study everything from anatomy and physiology to psychology and sociology, and they benefit from a significant amount of hands-on experiences.
+Built on a liberal arts education, the curriculum includes professional preparation in nursing.
+Our nursing students study everything from anatomy and physiology to psychology sociology and ethics, and they benefit from a significant amount of clinical practice experiences.

 Our faculty members are the backbone of the College of Nursing.
 They connect with other professional nurses - both nationally and internationally - to stay at the forefront of nursing practice.
 They actively conduct research at Seton Hall, all while working with students to help them reach their full potential.

 As one of the country's leading Catholic universities, Seton Hall has been developing students in mind, heart and spirit since 1856.
 Home to nearly 10,000 undergraduate and graduate students, Seton Hall is a place that nurtures compassionate leaders who are prepared to make a difference in the world.

 Seton Hall offers all the advantages of a large research university - a national reputation; challenging academic programs; notable alumni; state-of-the-art facilities; renowned faculty; and extensive opportunities for internships, research and scholarship - with all the benefits of a small, supportive and nurturing environment.